aragon/aragon-monthly/docs/articles/opinion/Self-Governance_as_a_Human_Right.md

 And at first this seems like a nice little experiment, a luxury for alternative lifestyles to prosper outside of the formal state.
 But when we look closer at how oppressive governments and regimes have become relative to our expectations, we realize that governments are not fulfilling their part of the social contract.
 They are failing their citizens and non-registered residents in monumental ways.

-People with disabilities are legally allowed to be paid sub minimum wage.
-Sex workers are constantly threatened through predatory legislation and a host of legislation threatens the internet as we know it.
+People with disabilities are legally allowed to be paid subminimum wage.
+Sex workers are constantly threatened through predatory legislation.
+All while a host of indecipherable political jargon threatens the internet as we know it.

 In countries like the United States, Australia, and South Africa, prison systems continue to disproportionally incarcerate black communities for the same crimes committed by whites.
 It seems that the only tool that government continues to institute is the use of force to maintain order.